Corporate Greenhouse Gas Inventory

-A Greenhouse Gas (GHG) footprint is a measure of the GHG emissions that an individual or company emits from his / its business-as-usual operation or activity.
+A Greenhouse Gas (GHG) footprint is a measure of the emitted GHG emissions from the business-as-usual operation or activity.
 These emissions often transpire from activities that require combustion of fuel and electricity as well as use of paper.
 The following sources are generally considered for GHG calculation:

 • Fuel for power generation to offset electrical shortages

 • Fuel for ground transport, such as corporate fleet of cars

 • Fuel for air travel

 • Refrigerant gases used